skye2k2/triple-triad/README.md

 ## Stats and Performance

-Client initial load weighs in at < 650KB, and utilizes heavy caching for all resources, so that subsequent views are < 50KB.
+Client initial load weighs in at < 650KB, and utilizes heavy caching for all resources, so that subsequent views are < 10KB and do not require additional static assets.
 Node server runs empty at < 20MB of RAM, with 11 threads.

 - Each subsequent/simultaneous match (mostly because of the running game log) adds < 2MB of memory usage, and is mostly reclaimed when the connection ends